No products in the cart

 Where, When and How to Plant

 Bellflowers are hardy throughout our region.
 The tiny seeds can be sown directly in the garden in spring after all danger of frost has passed.
 You can also purchase transplants and plant in spring to early fall on well-drained, fertile soil.
-Most bellflowers grow best in full sun, but they also will flower in part sun, especially in warmer parts of our region.
-Plant transplants or thin seedlings to be spaced 1 to 2 feet apart.
+Grow bellflower in full sun.
+They also will flower in part sun, especially in warmer parts of our region.
+Grow bellflower transplants or thin seedlings to be spaced 1 to 2 feet apart.

 Keep young plants well watered.
 Once established, the plants are drought tolerant.
 Add a top dressing of compost in spring for fertilizer and mulch with bark mulch to keep the soil cool and moist.

 Regional Advice and Care